arlejeun/Multicloud-CX-Harbor-Tour/content/020-EOD Personal deployment and setup/70-Different EODs.md

 weight: 10
 ---

-## Different types of EOD

-Here are all EOD types that we currently support.
+Here are all EOD types that we currently support:

 ## WORKSHOP Units